International Relations > Countries

 Moreover, there are several factors that might potentially boost Russia's power in the future.
 Much of Siberia's natural resources are still underexploited.
-Global warming, while being generally harmful for the planet, may have some beneficial effect on Russia.
-First, it may increase the agricultural output.
-Second, and most importantly, it could make it easier to access the Arctic and develop the Northern Sea Route (NSR); thus bringing important revenues to Russia thanks to maritime trade activities.
-The Arctic is believed to hold vast natural resources, notably hydrocarbons; and Russia could benefit from their exploitation, especially because it enjoys a favourable geographic position and has a stronger (military) presence than other countries.
+Global warming, while being generally harmful for the planet, might have some beneficial effect on Russia.
+First, it could increase its already considerable agricultural output.
+Second, it could make it easier to access the Arctic and develop the Northern Sea Route (NSR), thus bringing revenues to Russia via maritime trade activities.
+The Arctic is believed to hold vast natural resources, notably hydrocarbons; and Russia could benefit from their exploitation, especially because it enjoys a favourable geographic position and has a stronger presence than other countries.